Who Was Kobe Bryant?

-An all-star lineup of Laker icons also payed tribute to Bryant, including Shaquille O’Neal, Phil Jackson, Pau Gasol, Derek Fisher, Lamar Odom and Magic Johnson.
+An all-star lineup of Laker icons also paid tribute to Bryant, including O’Neal, Phil Jackson, Pau Gasol, Derek Fisher, Lamar Odom and Magic Johnson.
 "We are here to celebrate greatness for 20 years," Johnson said.
 "Excellence for 20 years.
 Kobe Bryant has never cheated the game, never cheated us as the fans.
 He has played through injury, he has played hurt.
 And we have five championship banners to show for it."

 Academy Award for 'Dear Basketball'

 In November 2015, Bryant announced his upcoming retirement from the Lakers with a poem on The Players' Tribune website, titled "Dear Basketball."
 The athletic great soon sought the best in other fields to turn his poem into a short film, including Disney animator Glen Keane and composer John Williams.

 The result was a beautifully rendered five-minute, 20-second film, which debuted at the 2017 Tribeca Film Festival.
-Oscar voters took note, leading to the unexpected sight of Kobe Bryant accepting an Academy Award for Best Animated Short Film at the 2018 ceremony.
+Oscar voters took note, leading to the unexpected sight of Bryant accepting an Academy Award for Best Animated Short Film at the 2018 ceremony.

 The Academy of Motion Picture Arts and Science's short films and animation branch also extended an invitation for Bryant to become a member of the organization.
 However, in June 2018 it was revealed that the Academy's governors committee had rescinded the invitation, saying the retired basketball great needed to show more efforts in the field before being considered for membership.

 Sexual Assault Charge

-In July 2003, he was charged with one count of sexual assault on a 19-year-old female hotel worker in Colorado.
-Bryant said he was guilty of adultery, but innocent of the rape charge.
+In July 2003, Bryant was charged with one count of sexual assault on a 19-year-old female hotel worker in Colorado.
+Bryant said he was guilty of adultery but innocent of the rape charge.
 The case against Bryant was dismissed in 2004, and he settled the civil lawsuit filed by the hotel worker against him out of court.

 Among his philanthropic endeavors, the basketball great has partnered with the non-profit After-School All-Stars as part of the Kobe & Vanessa Bryant Family Foundation.
 He also runs an annual summer camp called the Kobe Basketball Academy.